 When the number of directors falls below five due to the dismissal of a director for any reason, the company shall hold a director by-election at the next following shareholders meeting.
 When the number of directors falls short by one-third of the total number prescribed by the articles of incorporation, the company shall convene a special shareholders meeting within 60 days of the occurrence of that fact to hold a director by-election.

-When the number of independent directors at a TWSE listed company is lower than the requirement in Article 4 or its articles of incorporation, an independent director by-election shall be held at the next shareholders meeting.
+When the number of independent directors at a TWSE listed company is lower than the requirement in the first paragraph of Article 4 or its articles of incorporation, an independent director by-election shall be held at the next shareholders meeting.
 When all independent directors have been dismissed, the company shall convene a special shareholders meeting to hold a by-election within 60 days from the date on which the fact occurred.

 The board of directors of a TWSE listed company shall follow the requirements of the Securities and Exchange Act, regulations of the competent authorities, and rules of the TWSE to establish committees such as the audit committee and remuneration committee, and may voluntarily establish other functional committees.